 Obtaining the API Key

 The JWT is signed using an Administration API key.
-The Super Admin uses the Cloud Administration Console to generate the key, as described in Manage API Keys for the Administration and User Event APIs.
+The Super Admin uses the Cloud Administration Console to generate the key, as described in Manage the Cloud Administration API Keys.
 Obtain this key from your Super Admin.

 JSON Web Token (JWT)